karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-12T10:05:00Z
+When updated: 2025-09-12T10:58:00Z

 ## Next up (near‑term, actionable)

-1. Keep knip as-is (two expected “unused” files).2.
-(Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.
+1. Keep knip as-is (two expected “unused” files).
+2. (Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.
 ## Completed (recent)

 - Templates: /openapi handlers now import the canonical  '@/app/generated/openapi.json' path.
 Ship a placeholder 'app/generated/openapi.json' in both minimal and full templates so the endpoint returns a document out of the box.
 Remove the prior local openapi.stub.json in the minimal template to avoid diverging paths.

+- Templates: add placeholder app/generated/openapi.json to minimal and full, and cast handler return to Response; restores templates:typecheck.

 - CLI init: resolve templates base from the installed smoz package root instead of the caller project, so `--template <name>` works consistently (fixes “Template not found under <app>/templates”).- CLI init: fix TS2559 by passing options to packageDirectorySync  (`{ cwd }` instead of a bare string).
 - Templates: replace `z.any()` with `z.unknown()` for OpenAPI response schema to avoid unsafe return of any in handler stubs.
 - Templates: satisfy `require-await` by adding a trivial await in OpenAPI